 - a history of bacterial or viral infections

-Other autoimmune conditions can cause symptoms of liver disease and are also associated with the development of AIH.
-These diseases include:
+Other autoimmune conditions can cause symptoms of liver disease and

 - joint pain